 - Recurrent old( Older than a year)

-Dividing your music like this you could cover one hour playing 3 or more songs per group in one hour and still have gas and variety for the next hour.
-Usually you can cover one hour with 15 to 20 songs, it all depends of the length of the songs and if you have sweepers and jingles between the songs.
+Dividing your music like this, you could cover one hour playing 3 or more songs per group in one hour and still have gas and variety for the next hour.
+Usually, you can cover one hour with 15 to 20 songs; it all depends on the songs’ length and if you have sweepers and jingles between the songs.

 Remember to see your playlist as a rollercoaster; it has to have ups and downs to be entertaining and fun.